sdhdez/kleis-keyphrase-extraction/README.md

 Copy the displayed token from the command-line, go to http://localhost:8888 and paste the token.

-Change the volumes paths (/host/path/to/the/package/keyphrase-extraction/, /host/path/to/nltk_data:/home/someuser/nltk_data) to whatever you need.
+Change the volumes paths to whatever you need.
+ - '/host/path/to/the/package/keyphrase-extraction/:/home/someuser/notebooks/keyphrase-extraction'
+ - '/host/path/to/nltk_data:/home/someuser/nltk_data'

+ There is an example for [docker-compose](https://github.com/snovd/keyphrase-extraction/blob/master/docker-compose.yml)